Eling Tide Mill

 When the tide has dropped to well below the waterwheel axle, the sluice gate can be raised, a blade of water from the millpond strikes the lower blades of the waterwheel, spinning it round, allowing milling to begin.

-Eling Tide Mill produces two flours, the first being Flour of the Forest, Stone Ground Wholemeal Flour.
-This is our completely local 'New Forest Marque' flour, as it is milled from grain grown just a few miles away on the Cadland Manor Estate in the New Forest.
+Eling Tide Mill produces Flour of the Forest, Stone Ground Wholemeal Flour.
+This is completely local 'New Forest Marque' flour, as it is milled from grain grown just a few miles away on the Cadland Manor Estate in the New Forest.
 The grain is currently Solstice an English breadmaking wheat, which we mill finely for best rising.

 Contact the mill: